KALI-2898AD/Movie-Brand-Analysis/README.md

-# 🎬 Movie & Brand Analysis Project
+# 🎬 sample of Movie & Brand Analysis

 This project analyzes IMDB Top 1000 movies and major movie production brands using **Python, Pandas, Matplotlib, Seaborn, and Machine Learning**.
 It generates visual insights, performs basic revenue predictions, and exports a **professional PDF report** for academic submission or industry use.